Christopher Columbus: Early life

 In 1473, Columbus began his apprenticeship as business agent for the wealthy Spinola, Centurione, and Di Negro families of Genoa.
-Later, he made a trip to the Greek island Chios in the Aegean Sea, then ruled by Genoa.
+Later, he made a trip to Chios in the Aegean Sea, then ruled by Genoa.
 In May 1476, he took part in an armed convoy sent by Genoa to carry valuable cargo to northern Europe.
 He probably visited Bristol, England, and Galway, Ireland, where he may have visited St. Nicholas' Collegiate Church.

+In August 1476, Columbus was shipwrecked on the coast of Lagos, Portugal after the ship he was on, part of a Genoese trading fleet, was attacked by French and Portuguese vessels.
+After the shipwreck, Columbus travelled to Lisbon, where he lived for several years.
 It has been speculated he went to Iceland in 1477, though many scholars doubt this.
 It is known that in the autumn of 1477, he sailed on a Portuguese ship from Galway to Lisbon, where he found his brother Bartholomew, and they continued trading for the Centurione family.
 Columbus based himself in Lisbon from 1477 to 1485.
 In 1478, the Centuriones sent Columbus on a sugar-buying trip to Madeira.
 He married Felipa Perestrello e Moniz, daughter of Bartolomeu Perestrello, a Portuguese nobleman of Lombard origin, who had been the donatary captain of Porto Santo.